-Suited for homes of up to 2,000 sq. ft., this spray uses heavier-than-air molecules to settle into carpets.
+Suited for homes of up to 2,000 square feet, this spray uses heavier-than-air molecules to settle into carpets.
 Effective against a variety of pests, including ticks and cockroaches.
 Customers love that this spray has little to no odor.

 Not a natural spray.
 May harm pets if they are sprayed directly.

+Uses natural ingredients to kill fleas and stop new infestations from developing.
 Smells great.
 Available in varying sizes based on your need.
-Affordable and natural.
+Affordable price point.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.